kelvin589/NYSM-game/README.md

   * (More of a bug due to players dying and getting stuck in walls, but let's make it a feature)

 ## Possible Improvements
+* Overall code structure
+  * Speaking mainly for the structure of code I wrote for players, buttons and tasks
 * Bug fixing
 * Improved graphics and interface
 * User QOL